 On all our courses, SMG provides you with fully certified IFMGA/ACMG Mountain, alpine and rock guides.
-This guaranties you the highest safety standards in the industry.
+This guarantees you the highest safety standards in the industry.
 Mountaineering remains hazardous and while it is impossible to eliminate all the hazards, our guides will maximize your experience and greatly minimize the risks involved.

 Can I rent some of the equipment needed during the programs?

 On this program we offer participants access to all the technical equipment at a discounted rate.
-This includes; harnesses, helmets, belay device, carabinners, ice axes, crampons and much more.
+This includes; harnesses, helmets, belay device, carabiners, ice axes, crampons and much more.
 Contact us for specific sizes and availability.